Leongjingmei/FiCo-Fish-Counting-System/README.md

 8. In command prompt, type
 `python run.py`

-You will be able to access to website 'localhost:5000'.
+You will be able to access to system by typing in your browser 'localhost:5000'.